KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/jumblr.md

 ## Additional Privacy Considerations

 Although the KMD anonymization process provides a measure of privacy and may appear to be sufficient, there are still more precautions a user must take.
-Two main attacks are available to a would- be sleuth.
+Two main attacks are available to a would-be sleuth.

 ### The Timing Attack